Dear readers of ADxS.org, please forgive the disruption.

 • Kinetosis prophylaxis:

-• 250-500 mg one hour before expected sway or at the first symptoms of kinetosis (e.g., nausea)
+• 250-500 mg one hour before the expected swaying or at the first symptoms of kinetosis (e.g. nausea)

-• in case of pronounced symptoms (vomiting, etc.), the use of the drug is less effective.
+• in the case of severe symptoms (vomiting etc.), the use of the medication is less effective.

 • Prevention of alcohol abstinence syndrome:

-and 750 mg before bedtime; thereafter, gradual dose reduction.
+and 750 mg before bedtime; then gradually reduce the dose.

 • The development of drug dependence and addiction, abstinence syndrome were not noticed.“

-• An isolated case of dependence in a self-treatment52 and a report of withdrawal symptoms from Phenibut53 obtained on the Internet, however, give reason to warn against careless use.
+• However, an individual case of addiction during self-treatment53 and a report of withdrawal symptoms from Phenibut54 obtained on the Internet give cause for caution against careless use.

-• Suppliers of Phenibut as a dietary supplement do not recommend continuous intake to avoid tolerance development and dependence.
-It is recommended to limit intake to once or twice a week.
+• Suppliers of Phenibut as a dietary supplement do not recommend continuous use in order to avoid tolerance development and dependence.
+It is recommended to limit the intake to once or twice a week.

-• In addition, the risk that phenibut is broken down via the liver is pointed out, so alcohol, benzodiazepines or opioids should be avoided when taking it, and regardless of this, liver values should be checked when taking it.
+• In addition, the risk that Phenibut is broken down by the liver is pointed out, so that alcohol, benzodiazepines or opioids should be avoided when taking it and, regardless of this, liver values should be checked when taking it.

 • A combination with drugs can be life-threatening.